Image & Text Guidelines

 7. Ensure there's is enough of the person's BODY SHOWING to enable the photo to be placed from the bottom of the label.
 AVOID head and shoulder cut offs, we are great at Photoshop but we can't create missing body parts....

-8. NO LOGO's on the labels.
-We exclusively allow you to put people on these labels, but other logo's on top of these logo's just look weird.
+9. NO LOGO's on the labels.
+Logo's on top of these logo's just look weird.
 For corporate events we suggest you use the text only version of the organisations name.
 If you use an organisations name you are warranting to us that you have the required permissions to do so.
 But a picture of someone wearing a VB hat on a VB label is OK

 Here's an example of a picture that we used for our website photos.
 It's a great photo, full head, shoulders and enough body to place you on the label.
 We cut the background out, leaving just you and/or friends and family: